Science

 Description

-The development of various scientific disciplines, such as ethnography and geology, during mainly the nineteenth century went hand in hand with the European colonial and imperial expansion.
-The Dutch colonial territories and the nature, culture and population present there, consequently formed an important source for scientific research by scholars from the Netherlands and other countries.
-A well-known example where scientific research and colonial oppression went hand in hand are the excavations that took place under Eugène Dubois on Sumatra and Java at the end of the nineteenth century, during which forced labourers excavated a collection of nearly 40,000 objects.
+The development of various scientific disciplines, such as ethnography and geology, during mainly the nineteenth century went hand in hand with European colonial and imperial expansion.
+The Dutch colonial territories and the nature, culture and local people consequently formed an important source for scientific research by scholars from the Netherlands and other countries.
+A well-known example where scientific research and colonialism went hand in hand are the excavations that took place under Eugène Dubois in Sumatra and Java at the end of the nineteenth century, during which 50 forced labourers excavated a collection of nearly 40,000 objects.
 This collection is still part of Naturalis in Leiden to this day, and the Homo erectus fossils found during these excavations are still considered an important scientific discovery.
-Without the colonial system, Eugène Dubois would not have been able to achieve this kind of discovery.
+Without the colonial system, Eugène Dubois would not have been able to make this discovery.

-Furthermore, European scientists often had broader interests than their own field of study.
-So it may well be that a geologist also collected other types of objects and later donated them to a museum.
-Missionaries also engaged in scientific research in addition to baptizing the local population.
-So the collections they collected were not only collected from the point of view of their mission, but could also have had a scientific character.
-Often objects collected by missionaries were used for teaching in the Netherlands.
-Special attention should also be paid to photography.
-This relatively new technique developed in the nineteenth century, was frequently used during scientific research in the colonial territories.
-These photographs later often remained part of the collections and thus contributed to the image that was created in Europe of the nature, the people and their culture in the colonies.
+Many European scientists had interests that went beyond their own field of study and so it may well be that for example a geologist also collected other types of objects and later donated them to a Dutch museum.
+Missionaries, in addition to converting the local population, also engaged in scientific research.
+The collections they amassed were therefore not only brought together from their mission’s point of view but could also be of a scientific nature.
+Collections put together by missionaries were often used for teaching in the Netherlands.
+Photography also merits a special mention.
+This then relatively new technology, developed in the nineteenth century, was extensively used during scientific research in the colonial territories.
+Later these photographs often remained part of the collections amassed there, thus contributing to the image created in Europe of the people, culture and nature in the colonies.

-Scientists in the colonies were often affiliated with a Dutch university or gradually became so.
-It nevertheless was not always the case that scientists active in Dutch colonies were exclusively from the Netherlands; other Europeans also conducted scientific research in these regions.
-Moreover, there are also examples of local scientists whose collected objects were also sent to the Netherlands.
-A well-known example is the Indonesian painter, scientist and writer Raden Saleh.
-In addition to an affiliation with a university in Europe, there were also all kinds of associations where scientists gathered.
+Scientists in the colonies were often already affiliated with a Dutch university or gradually became so.
+At the same time not all scientists active in Dutch colonies were from the Netherlands; other Europeans also conducted scientific research in these regions and sent collections to institutions outside of the Netherlands.
+In addition there were local scientists who collected objects which were also sent to the Netherlands; a well-known example is the Indonesian painter, scientist and writer Raden Saleh.
+In addition to having an affiliation with a university in Europe scientists also gathered in various associations.
 Well-known examples are the Koninklijk Instituut voor Taal-, Land- en Volkenkunde (KITLV) in the Netherlands and the Bataviaasch Genootschap der Kunsten en Wetenschappen in Indonesia.
-The Royal Netherlands Academy of Arts and Sciences (KNAW) also had strong ties to the colonies.
-Through such associations and universities, the findings of scientific research were published in all kinds of journals and books.
-The objects, documents and photographs collected during the research at a later time often found their way into the collections of the institutions to which the researchers in question belonged.
+The Royal Netherlands Academy of Arts and Sciences (KNAW) also had strong ties with the colonies.
+Through such associations and universities the findings of scientific research were published in a wide variety of journals and books.
+The objects, documents and photographs collected during the research later often found their way into the collections of the institutions with which the researchers in question were affiliated.
+As such, many colonial collections in the Netherlands are in some way connected to scientific research in colonised areas.
+In addition to well-known museums such as the Wereldmuseum, Naturalis and the Rijksmuseum, many university museums also contain collections that were amassed in former colonies.

 Provenance research

-Also note that scientists may have been active at several institutions.
-It thus may be worthwhile to consult several archives, where it is obviously most fruitful to search within archives from the period when the scientist was part of that institution.
-Several scientific societies also possess archival material, which again can be found in various Dutch archives.
-Archives of correspondence can also contain valuable information about the provenance of certain objects.
+Be aware that scientists may have been active at several institutions and so it may be worthwhile to consult several archives.
+Obviously it is most fruitful to search in archives from the period when the scientist was part of a particular institution.
+Several scientific societies also possess archival material, which once again can be found in various Dutch archives.
+Correspondence archives may also contain valuable information about the provenance of certain objects.
+Finally, it is possible that information about scientific collections is still held in archives in the former colonised regions.
+For example the Arsip Nasional Republik Indonesia (ANRI) holds a large range of archives of the Bataviaasch Genootschap.

 Resources